Banana Nut Muffins

 3. Stir in the melted butter until well combined.

-5. Add the sugar, beaten egg, and vanilla extract; mix until smooth.
+5. Stir in the sugar, beaten egg, and vanilla extract.

-8. Spoon the batter into the muffin liners, filling each about 2/3 full.
+8. Divide the batter evenly among the muffin cups, filling each about 2/3 full.

-9. Bake in the preheated oven for 20-25 minutes or until a toothpick comes out clean.
+9. Bake for 20-25 minutes or until a toothpick inserted into the center comes out clean.

-10. Allow to cool in the pan for 5 minutes before transferring to a wire rack to cool completely.
+10. Let the muffins cool in the tin for a few minutes before transferring to a wire rack.

 Alternative Ingredients